KCbao/csconcepts/React/Material_UI.md

 </TextField>
 ```
+Attribute of TextField
+- "select": turn textfield into selection box
+- `InputProps={{startAdornment: <InputAdorment position="start">Kg</InputAdorment>}}`: position: how your inputAdornment positioned.
+- "color": change the highlight color background of text box
+- "fullWidth": so the text field will span full width of the container

 ## Relative Length
 - em: relative to the font-size of the element (2em means 2 times the size of the current font)
 - rem: relative to font-size of the root element